Lemx/big-data-training/hadoop/lab5/README.md

-Application creates application master that, in turn, allocates N containers with application to calculate Pi up to M digits in I iterations (more iterations == closer to true value).
+Application creates application master that, in turn, allocates N containers with application to calculate Pi up to M digits in I iterations (more iterations == closer to the true value).

 Just execute run.sh.